 As said before, there are different shapes and sizes of Electric scooters.
 The bigger models look cooler and can attract a lot of eyes, but it is advised to purchase something you can easily handle and get the best learning experience from.

 Just like bicycles, scooters take a lot of getting used to.
-And if you don’t want to fall down with heavy scooters on your first few attempts, go for the easy and simpler ones.
+And if you don’t want to fall with heavy scooters on your first few attempts, go for the easy and simpler ones.

 A Place to Practice

-While you learn how to ride an electric scooter, you should find a large place with little to no traffic and obstacles.
+While you learn how to ride an electric scooter, you should find a great place with little to no traffic and obstacles.
 You should also try finding a place that doesn’t have any bumps, posts, and ditches to maximize safety.
-For example, you can go to places like parking lots, back roads, or even your own school, since these are spacious and away from fast vehicles.
+For example, you can go to places like parking lots, back roads, or even your school, since these are spacious and away from fast vehicles.

 I cannot emphasize enough on this.
 The most important thing to remember while riding an e-scooter or any two-wheelers for that matter is to keep your safety above the rest and wear helmets and other appropriate gear.
 You don’t want to get hurt badly, in case of some accident.

-- Firstly, you need to flip the latch located at the base of the steering column and unlock your scooter, and then raise it in a full and upright position in order to start riding.
+- Firstly, you need to flip the latch located at the base of the steering column and unlock your scooter, and then raise it in a full and upright position to start riding.

 - You will find an on switch on your scooter.
 You have to switch it to power up the vehicle.
 In some scooters, there are LED displays that provide information regarding the working and other mechanisms.
 If you have one in your ride, take a look at the details, especially the battery life indicator.